 For a deep presentation, tie the Muddler weighted or add a few split-shot pinched onto the leader.
 Weighted flies exhibit far less action in the water than their unweighted counterparts.
 My selection of which method of weighting often depends on the current strength.

-If I’m targeting trout deep in a moderate current, I’ll often use a section of sinking tip like RIO T14 attached to the fly line with a straight 4 to 5-foot section of 8lbs fluorocarbon tippet terminating with an unweighted muddler.
+If I’m targeting trout deep in a moderate current, I’ll often use a section of sinking tip like RIO T14 or T19 attached to the fly line with a straight 4 to 5-foot section of 8lbs fluorocarbon tippet terminating with an unweighted muddler.
 I’ve sketched this up below.

 In smaller hook sizes (10 and 12), I’ve had panfish smack muddlers until they’re torn apart.
 The deer hair causes an irresistible wake similar to sliders.